 When he began filming, Grossman had no idea that Thunberg, who was 15 when she started her protest, would quickly become the figurehead for the global climate crisis campaign.
 Source: The Guardian

-The regular appearances of Ms. Thunberg meeting with other famous personalities, or opining on topics about which she has little insight to give, suggests an ongoing lack of discipline from the movement or its founder in selecting spokespersons, with appropriate lived experience or understanding for each case, to speak for its cause and position.
+The regular appearances of Ms. Thunberg meeting with other famous personalities, or opining on topics about which she has very little insight to give — such as the Black Lives Matter protests (I know it was asked by BBC, but why not include activists of colour or who have lived experience of racism, in conversations on racial justice and climate justice?
+They would have more to say than just, "it's all interconnected") and the coronavirus pandemic — suggests an ongoing lack of discipline from the movement, or from its founder, in selecting spokespersons, with appropriate lived experience or understanding for each case, to speak for its cause and position.

-Ms. Thunberg insists that the climate crisis and the climate movement is not focused , saying "it is not about me".
+Ms. Thunberg insists that the climate crisis and the climate movement is not meant to be focused on her, saying "it is not about me".
 Her frequent appearances imply otherwise.

 You’re the face of [a movement].
 Frankly I don’t understand why the media focuses so much on activists rather than the problem itself.
 It’s an easy bridge to the problem itself.
 It makes it easier if you put the face on it.
 It becomes easier for people to understand.
 So I do understand why they do it.
 I don’t understand why they do it to this extent.
 It becomes almost absurd how much this celebrity culture takes over.
 And also, the people who feel threatened by the climate crisis and feel their interests are at risk, they go after the activists.
 They go for the fire alarm rather than the fire because it occupies people’s minds.
 When Trump talks about me,9 then people talk about that conflict rather than the climate itself.
 Source: New York Times Magazine